1. Hit the Slopes!

 Or ...
 GO COACH!

 Experience the snow-covered roads of Yellowstone National Park in a snowcoach—one of the only ways to access Old Faithful in the winter.
 Snowcoach tours in the park offer a warmer, more social and relaxing alternative to snowmobiling for you and your group.
-Snowcoach tours also offer guided interpretations of the wildlife, history and geological features of the world's first national park.
+Snowcoach tours also offer guided interpretations of the world's first national park's wildlife, history and geological features.

-RELATED STORY: Snowmobiling in Jackson Hole Snowmobiling Through Yellowstone
+RELATED STORIES: Snowmobiling in Jackson Hole Snowmobiling Through Yellowstone

 4. Take a Sleigh Ride